Venom (character): Dylan Brock

+Mary Jane Watson

 Other hosts

 Aside from the aforementioned hosts, there have been other, shorter term hosts for the Venom symbiote.

 Scarlet Spider (Ben Reilly)

 In the Planet of the Symbiotes storyline, the symbiote was rejected by Eddie, causing it to release a powerful scream that attracts the other symbiotes to Earth.
 Subsequently, the symbiote sees Scarlet Spider, (Ben Reilly) and takes the form of his hooded top attempting to bond to Ben mistaking him for Spider-Man but failed owing to Ben's strong will.
 When it was later discovered by Brock and Peter Parker, the symbiote returned to Eddie.

 Anne Weying

 Anne Weying first appears in The Amazing Spider-Man #375.
 She is Eddie Brock's ex-wife and a successful lawyer.
 Weying assists Spider-Man by sharing some of Brock's history.
 Later, she follows Spider-Man to the amusement park where Venom had Peter's (fake) parents.
 She confronts Brock and manages to convince him to end his feud.
 After Sin-Eater shoots Ann as part of a crusade against social injustice, Ann becomes She-Venom when the Venom symbiote temporarily bonds with her to save her life.
 She-Venom lashes out against the men who had hurt her, and Brock becomes afraid for her (and of her) and compels the symbiote to return to him.
 Ann is left distraught at her actions while bonded.
 Later Ann is arrested on a false charge as part of a trap for Venom.
 She manages to warn Brock who sends the symbiote to her, allowing her to become She-Venom and escape custody.
 Some time later, Ann, traumatized by her experiences with Venom and the symbiote, commits suicide after seeing Spider-Man pass by her window in a black costume, believing it is Brock returning for her.